Lucia's Blog: 2015-05-17

 "Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy."
 I Timothy 6:17

-May our Lord keep our heart free from the entanglements of this world and its possessions.
-May we allow Him to show us His peace and rest and to seek His riches.
-May we have the wisdom to not focus on such earthly things.
-May He show us His wisdom and His ways which teach us the simplicity of a heart that must abide in us in order to abide in Him.
+May our Lord keep our hearts free from the entanglements of this world and its possessions.
+May we allow Him to show us His peace and rest and help us seek His riches.
+May we have the wisdom not to focus on earthly and vain things.
+May He show us His wisdom and ways that teach us the simplicity of a heart that must abide in us to abide in Him.

 Luci